-A nasogastric tube can be used to feed your child when he is unable to eat or drink by mouth.
-It is called a nasogastric tube because it passes through your child's nose, down his throat and into the stomach.
+A nasogastric tube can be used for feedings when your child is unable to eat or drink by mouth.
+It is called a nasogastric tube because it passes through your child's nose, down the throat and into the stomach.
 You may hear it called an NG tube.

 Checking for tube placement